 As part of its digitisation plan, HMRC is also making changes to the basis period from which trading income and tax are calculated.

 To coincide with the introduction of MTD for Income Tax, their aim is to ensure all unincorporated businesses, self-employed traders and landlords have an accounting date that corresponds to the tax year, i.e. 31 March or 5 April, as opposed to say a 31 December accounting date.
-The aim is to simplify the process for calculating trading profits by having coterminous accounting and tax periods.
+The aim is to simplify the process of calculating trading profits by having coterminous accounting and tax periods.

 We therefore urge any clients who will be caught by the new MTD for income Tax rules to start the transition to digital processing and filing of Self Assessment returns now and not wait until 6 April 2024, when the new rules will apply.